1egoman/que/README.md

 Note: run `npm install` in the root and in each plugin folder (in /plugins/*) before running `node index.js`

+config.json
+===
+An average user should only need to change:
+- `port`: The network port that Que runs on
+  - Default: 8000
+  - Can be changed to any available port on the system ( < 1024 in unix often requires root )
+- `password`: Change to whatever password you want to use to login to Que.
+  - Default: '1234'
+  - It will be automatically hashed on first run for security.

 API Explaination